ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/host_memory.rst

 .. figure:: ../../../data/how-to/hip_runtime_api/memory_management/pageable_pinned.svg

-The pageable and pinned memory allow developers to exercise direct control over memory operations, which is known as explicit memory management.
-When using the unified memory, developers get a simplified memory model with less control over low level memory operations.
+The pageable and pinned memory allow you to exercise direct control over memory operations, which is known as explicit memory management.
+When using the unified memory, you get a simplified memory model with less control over low level memory operations.

-The difference in memory transfers between explicit and unified memory management are highlighted in the following figure:
+The difference in memory transfers between explicit and unified memory management is highlighted in the following figure:

 .. figure:: ../../../data/how-to/hip_runtime_api/memory_management/unified_memory/um.svg